Rudy Hubbard

-Rudy Hubbard (born 1946) is a former American football player and coach.
+Rudy Hubbard (born 1946) is an American former football player and coach.
 He served as the head football coach at Florida A&M University (FAMU) in Tallahassee, Florida from 1974 to 1985, compiling a record of 83–48–3.
 Hubbard led the Florida A&M Rattlers to the inaugural NCAA Division I-AA Football Championship, in 1978, and consecutive black college football national championships, in 1977 and 1978.
 Hubbard played college football at Ohio State University, lettering from 1965 to 1967.
 Following his graduation from Ohio State in 1968, he remained with the Buckeyes for six seasons as an assistant coach under Woody Hayes.
 In 2008, Hubbard returned to coaching the high school level, serving as head football coach at James S. Rickards High School in Tallahassee for four seasons.

 Hubbard was inducted into the College Football Hall of Fame as a coach in 2021.

 Early life

 Hubbard was born in 1946 in Hubbard, Ohio, a small steel mill town near Youngstown.
 He attended Ohio State University, where he was a running back from 1965 to 1967.
 After graduation, Hubbard was hired by then head coach Woody Hayes as an assistant coach in 1968, making Hubbard the first African-American on the coaching staff of the Ohio State Buckeyes football team.
 He stayed on the coaching staff for six seasons before moving on to take the head coach position at Florida A&M University in 1974.